Changissnz/nu_merchant_principal/README.md

 of alliances is also not sufficient in explaining the large leaps between the principle (causality and procedure) and application in the typical context of the real-world.
+This is a little disheartening to write.
+If causality's core can be explained, alongside with that of procedures, then application should naturally have reasoning already known by this knowledge of causality, and the application would follow the frameworks set by the procedures.
+Application of principles, with regards to alliances, by sentient beings that may operate on non-deterministic, such as anti-deterministic, pseudo-stochastic, bases cannot be expected to understanding any explanation of the core of causality, or to follow procedures for the correct contexts by some prescribed extents.
 Alliances are a striving of many due to their promise of satisfying utilitarian needs, goals that could not be achieved otherwise without the necessity of a form of pragmatism, this form of pragmatism reliant on connectivity, that is, selective ignorance alongside choice initiatives for reliability in alignment.
 The discussion on alliances can very quickly shift to real-world applications, especially on the matters of diplomacy (localized, globalized, et cetera) and socio-economic constructs.
 Areas of focus for these applications, including but not limited to interpretability, capability, and compliability then fall under the prefix of "multi", a prefix with a default assumption of yielding probabilistic results